Multi-storey office buildings

 Thermal insulation of the building envelope is traditionally the architect’s responsibility, but the structural engineer must be involved in the development of appropriate details.
 For example, supporting systems for cladding should be addressed, and steel members that penetrate the insulation, such as balcony supports, should be detailed to minimise the effects of thermal bridging.

-City centre office buildings face several challenges with respect to future low and zero operational carbon emissions targets.
-These include limited opportunities to:
+City centre office buildings face several challenges with respect to increasingly onerous low and zero operational carbon emissions targets.
+This is because there are limited opportunities to:

 BREEAM for office buildings